TankerHQ/spec/overview.md

-## Tanker SDK
+## Tanker Core SDK

-The *Tanker SDK* integrates in your *application* and runs where your *application* runs.
+The *Tanker Core* SDK integrates in your *application* and runs where your *application* runs.
 It is available in Javascript, Java, Objective-C, C, and Python.

 It has 3 main functionalities: